 - The seat recline is 40% greater than the recline offered in Economy Class – 7″ (18cm) vs 5″ (13cm)

 - The Premium Economy IFE screens are 12″ in size

 Row 11 is an outlier in the A350 Premium Economy cabin as this is one of the aircraft’s exit rows.

 What this means is that the pairs of seats on either side of the aircraft in row 11 are the ones to book if you care about leg-room – this row offers more of it than anyone could possibly need:

-Note: If seat-width is important to you then be aware that the seats in row 11 and the center seats in row 12 are slightly narrower than the other Premium Economy seats as these seats have their tray tables stowed in the armrests.
+Note: If seat-width is important to you then be aware that the seats in row 11 and the center seats in row 12 may be slightly narrower than the other Premium Economy seats as these seats have their tray tables AND IFE screens stowed in the armrests.

 And here’s the leg-room on offer in rows 12 – 15:

 All seats in the Premium Economy cabin come with an adjustable footrest, a universal power outlet and a USB port.
 Passengers booked into premium Economy also get an amenity kit and the use of noise cancelling headphones.

 The Iberia A350 Economy Class cabin offers 9-across seating in most rows and all seats offer 18″ of seat width – that’s very good by modern Economy Class cabin standards.